CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ```

 The container still exists, but is not started.
 Check with `podman ps -a`.
 To start it again, repeat the previous command `podman start -ai rust_dev1`.
+But from here on we will use only the VSCode terminal.
+It "knows" how to start and attach to a container.
+It is `automagic`.
 Be careful that it is very easy to remove the container and loose the files inside it with `podman rm rust_dev1 -f` or the dangerous `podman rm -a`.
 We will try to always use a Github remote repository to overcome this problem.

 ## VSCode from Windows to WSL2 to container